rlivingsus/misc/standaloneBooks.md

 - Hughes, Wayne: Fleet Tactics and Coastal Combat
 - Hunter, Dave: Along Interstate-75
 - Hurley, Kameron: The Stars are Legion
+- Hunter, Georgia: We were the Lucky Ones
 - Huxley, Aldous: Brave New WOrld
 - Iger, Robert: The RIde of a Lifetime
 - Isaacson, Walter: Einstein: His Life and Universe
-- Ishiguro, Kazuo: Klara and the Sun
+- Ishiguro, Kazuo: Klara and the Sun, The Buried Giant; The Remains of the Day
 - Jackall, Robert: Moral Mazes
 - Jackson, John: One Nation under Drones
 - Jackson, Phil: Eleven Rings